 On Saturday, June 3rd, Just Poets held its annual picnic.
 This event always gives JP members a chance to catch up with each other as well as celebrate the publication of our yearly anthology Le Mot Juste.

-This year's editor, Kitty Jospe, shared a write-up of our big day:
+This year's LMJ editor, Kitty Jospe, shared this write-up of our big day: